frickjack/littleware/Notes/explanation/cabinetService.md

 - A document supports a simple TTL where it self-deletes after the TTL expires
 - A version number is associated with the document that increases after each update to the document.
 The document-update API allows for a simple version-based consistency check, so a client can avoid updating a document that is not in an expected state.
 - A document may not be renamed
-- A document with children (at the cabinet, drawer, or folder level) may not be marked for delete (non-zero ttl)
+- A document with children (at the cabinet, resourceGroup, or folder level) may not be marked for delete (non-zero ttl), unless it has no children
+- A child may not be added under a document marked for delete (at the cabinet, resourceGroup, or folder level)
+- A client must first lock a document before adding a child under it
 - A document may not have more than 10000 children

 ### Transactions and Higher Level Operations